BrunoArrostini/counter/README.md

 ## Features 📝

-This counter has been created using HTML, CSS & Javascript.
+This counter has been created using Javascript & Css.

-In Css file I added media query to get a responsive design n mobile too.
+In Css file I added media query to get a responsive design on mobile too.

 ## Link 🔗